 - I got serious about strength training.
 It’s not my favorite and even when I was a personal trainer in the 90s most of my personal exercise routine consisted of cardio.
 Mentally, I had to decide it was a priority to build and preserve my muscle mass so that I could be strong and healthy for the next 50.
 This was no longer about wearing a bikini (which never provided the motivation I needed).

 - Stretching is a necessity if I want to feel good.
-I have a routine I do every morning that consists of a few things I learned at a Kundalini Yoga retreat mixed in with some standard stretches.
-At night I do a couple moves to loosen my hip joints and anything else that needs it.
+I have a 15-minute (or more!) evening routine that starts with a device I use that helps keep my cervical spine hydrated and flexible.
+Then I do a few Kundalini Yoga movements mixed in with some static and dynamic stretches.
 If I’m sitting a lot during the day, I get up and stretch my chest, hip flexors and neck.
+These alone have an incredible effect on how I feel and move throughout the day.

 - I’m totally okay with feeling hungry.
 For most of my life, I ate the moment I felt any bit of hunger.
 Like I was afraid to get too hungry (with good reason…it feels terrible and leads me to overeat).
 But I’ve learned enough about the cues to know when I genuinely need to eat and when I can wait (which is most of the time).
 Instead of eating soon after waking, I’m able to wait 2-3 hours.
 I no longer snack between breakfast and lunch.
 And I’m done with food at dinner.
 No more after-dinner snacking.
 Even the “healthy” kind.